9/11 (2002 film): Synopsis

 As the Battalion 1 firefighters examined the supposed gas leak, American Airlines Flight 11 flew overhead.
-Turning his camera to the left to follow the plane, Jules Naudet taped one of only three known recordings of Flight 11 flying into the North Tower (Tower 1) of the World Trade Center during the September 11 attacks.
-The others were shot by Czech tourist Pavel Hlava and German Wolfgang Staehle, but both were filmed from farther away.
-Hlava’s video was also taken from a far worse angle than Naudet’s, and though the towers are clearly shown in Staehle's recording, it was only a sequence of still frames.
+Turning his camera to the left to follow the plane, Jules Naudet taped one of only three known recordings of Flight 11 flying into the North Tower (Tower 1) of the World Trade Center during the September 11 attacks, the other two being taken by Pavel Hlava and Wolfgang Staehle.